 No premises information box was observed.
 The Fire Safety (England) Regulations 2022 made it a legal requirement from 23 January 2023 for existing high-rise residential buildings in England to have a secure information box installed on the premises.

 X1

-There was no secure premises information box fitted as per the requirements from the Fire Safety (England) Regulations 2022.
+There was no Secure Information Box fitted as per the new requirements from the Fire Safety (England) Regulations 2022.
 If the red fire safety box is not the premises information box, ensure that one is fitted.